 Anja Fix, deputy director of the ZDF main editorial office for culture and editorial director of 3sat-Kulturzeit

-Dr. Lisa Kosok, former director of various museums, retired professor of cultural heritage and museum studies
+Dr. Lisa Kosok, retired professor of cultural heritage and museum studies

 Freo Majer, founder and artistic director of the mentorship programme "Forecast